Storming of the Bastille: Attack

-Three of the invalides of the garrison were lynched plus possibly two of the Swiss regulars of the Salis-Samade Regiment who were reported missing.
+Three of the invalides of the garrison were lynched, plus possibly two of the Swiss regulars of the Salis-Samade Regiment who were reported missing.
 The remaining Swiss were protected by the French Guards and eventually released to return to their regiment.
-Their officer, Lieutenant Louis de Flue wrote a detailed report on the defense of the Bastille, which was incorporated in the logbook of the Salis-Samade Regiment and has survived.
-It is (perhaps unfairly) critical of the dead Marquis de Launay, whom Flue accuses of weak and indecisive leadership.
-The blame for the fall of the Bastille would rather appear to lie with the inertia of the commanders of the 5,000 Royal Army troops encamped on the Champ de Mars, who did not act when either the nearby Hôtel des Invalides or the Bastille were attacked.
+Their officer Lieutenant Louis de Flue wrote a detailed report on the defense of the Bastille, which was incorporated in the logbook of the Salis-Samade Regiment and has survived.
+It is critical of de Launay, whom Flue accuses of weak and indecisive leadership.
+The blame for the fall of the Bastille would rather appear to lie with the inertia of the commanders of the 5,000 Royal Army troops encamped on the Champ de Mars, who did not act when either the nearby Hôtel des Invalides or the Bastille was attacked.
+A brief order sent from the Baron de Besenval to the governor read only "M. de Launay is to hold firm to the end; I have sent him sufficient forces".

 Returning to the Hôtel de Ville, the mob accused the prévôt dès marchands (roughly, mayor) Jacques de Flesselles of treachery, and he was assassinated on the way to an ostensible trial at the Palais-Royal.

-The King first learned of the storming only the next morning through the Duke of La Rochefoucauld.
-"Is it a revolt?" asked Louis XVI.
+King Louis XVI first learned of the storming the next morning through the Duke of La Rochefoucauld.
+"Is it a revolt?" asked Louis.
 The duke replied: "No sire, it's not a revolt; it's a revolution."
-Indeed, the storming of the Bastille is occasionally suggested to be the founding point of the Revolution in national discourse.
-In his book The French Revolution: From Enlightenment to Tyranny, however, historian Ian Davidson argued that Louis XVI capitulating to the Third Estate at Versailles has a better claim to being the founding event, noting that the "bourgeois Revolutionaries" of Versailles had a major role in steering the future of the revolution, using parliamentary and political mechanisms, for the next three years.
+Indeed, the storming of the Bastille is suggested to be the founding point of the French Revolution in national discourse.
+In his book The French Revolution: From Enlightenment to Tyranny, however, historian Ian Davidson argues that Louis XVI capitulating to the Third Estate at Versailles has a better claim to being the founding event, noting that the "bourgeois Revolutionaries" of Versailles had a major role in steering the future of the revolution, using parliamentary and political mechanisms, for the next three years.
 Nonetheless, the fall of the Bastille marks the first time the regular citizens of Paris, the sans-culottes, made a major intervention into the Revolution's affairs.
-For this stage of the Revolution, the sans-culotte were allies to the "bourgeois Revolutionaries".
+For this stage of the Revolution, the sans-culottes were allies to the "bourgeois Revolutionaries".